archerimpact/architect-frontend/README.md

 3. You hide all the grouped nodes

 You can tell if a node is a group if that node contains any links that are GROUP_MEMBER, or by accessing the type on the d object.

+I chose to give the new nodes representing a group a negative id, so that it will never overlap with the id from a neo4j node.

+### Generate Image of SVG
+I chose to serialize the SVG to a string, then convert that to a blob url, and display the image by having an svg:image item link to the blob.
+This was much cleaner than embedding the image or canvas version of the SVG into an SVG foreign object.
+Update the url of the image link is also easy, meaning we don't have to remove the minimap item on the SVG every time we want to re-initialize it; we can simply replace the image URL.

+A few difficulties occurred:
+1. I had to remove the grid & zoom buttons from the target SVG so that they wouldn't display in the image
+2. I had to append all the css as a defs in the svg to include it

+### Minimap
+The minimap has three areas of difficulty:
+1. to be able to re-render as appropriate
+2. to know where to put the box to start with and how large it should be; i.e. correlating the (total size of the SVG/size of viewport) to the (total size of minimap/ size of box)
+3. to accurately translate and zoom the box and graph, involving:
+  a.
+Dragging the minimap box should move the graph;
+  b.
+Zooming out on the graph should make the minimap box smaller and still center around what's shown in the SVG viewport, meaning the box needs to translate appropriately while zooming.
+  c.
+After zooming out on the graph, dragging the minimap box should move the graph MORE than before
+  d.
+Panning on the graph should also move the minimap
+  e.
+Right clicking/ making edits on the graph should NOT move the minimap

+The workflow of the minimap is this:

+Upon generation of the entire graph canvas in .generateCanvs():
+  1. create a new Minimap instance;
+  2. initialize the Minimap using the target SVG;

+After initial loading period of x number of ticks:
+  1. Render the minimap with the targetSVG and the boundaries of the SVG